koneotis/ACCT3210/README.md

 ## Course Objectives:
 By the end of this course, you should be able to:

 1. Understand both the importance of management accounting for companies’ strategic and operational decisions and the pitfalls of misusing management accounting information and techniques.
 2. Solve problems arising in business planning, with the aid of mathematical and statistical tools.
 3. Evaluate various techniques for control and performance evaluation in a decentralized environment, and provide recommendations for an effective control system.
 4. Understand how managerial and financial accounting relate to data analytics, data science, and business intelligence.

-The course will also provide you with opportunities to
+The course will also provide you with opportunities to:

 5. Think through a variety of business problems.
 6. Demonstrate team-work and leadership skills in solving operational and strategic planning problems.
 7. Demonstrate communication skills through team work, and class discussions.

 ## Course Materials:
 __Required textbook:__ _Horngen’s Cost Accounting: A Managerial Emphasis_ (17th Ed.), by Srikant M. Datar, and Madhav Rajan.
 Pearson Education Inc.